Martelle Edinborough: Life and career

 On 29 March 2022, it was announced that Edinborough had been cast as regular character Suzy Merton another soap opera Emmerdale, with her first appearance airing the following day.
 Edinborough was cast by Faye Styring, the soap's casting director.
 Speaking about joining the soap, Edinborough explained, "My feet haven't quite touched the ground yet, I'm still on this massive cloud high up in the sky, but it's been going really, really good.
 It's just like a family, and it sounds so cliché but it really is and everyone is so lovely and welcoming and helps you settle in really nicely."
-Edinborough found the beginning of her experience on the soap "amazing" and called Suzy was a "really fun" character to play.
-She revealed that she was "absolutely over the moon and overjoyed" to secure the role, and almost fainted when she found out, explaining that she had just gotten out of the shower when she received a call from her agent who told her she had received the role.
-Edinborough added, "I literally dropped to my knees and let out a few expletives, as you do".
-When she found out she had been cast, she first told her oldest son, who was "ecstatic", and then her mother, who was very happy as she is a big fan of the soap.
 Edinborough has said that she likes playing seeing Suzy as she sometimes sees herself in the character and noted that they both are confident and risk takers.
 Edinborough also called reading the scripts for Suzy's character "one excitement after another".